-If you are a registered shareholder, you may vote your proxy by depositing same with the Corporation in care of Computershare Trust Company of Canada, Proxy Department, 8th floor, 100 University Avenue, Toronto, Ontario M5J 2Y1 at least forty-eight (48) hours prior to the Meeting, excluding Saturday, Sunday and holidays, or any adjournment(s) thereof.
-Shareholders are cautioned that the use of the mail to transmit proxies is at each shareholder's risk.
-For ease, Registered shareholders may submit their vote by telephone or via the internet.
+If you are a registered Shareholder, you may vote your proxy by depositing the same with the Corporation in care of Computershare Trust Company of Canada, Proxy Department, 8th floor, 100 University Avenue, Toronto, Ontario M5J 2Y1 at least forty-eight (48) hours prior to the Meeting, excluding Saturdays, Sundays and holidays, or any adjournment(s) thereof.
+Registered Shareholders are cautioned that the use of the mail to transmit proxies is at each Shareholder's risk.
+For ease, registered Shareholders may submit their vote by telephone or via the internet.
 Late proxies may be accepted or rejected by the Chair of the Meeting at the Chair's discretion and the Chair is under no obligation to accept or reject any particular late proxy.

-Voting by proxy - beneficial shareholders
+Voting by proxy - Beneficial Shareholders

-If you are a beneficial shareholder and you receive materials entitling you to vote through an investment dealer or other intermediary, complete, and return such materials, by following the instructions provided to you by the investment dealer or other intermediary.
+If you are a Beneficial Shareholder and you receive materials entitling you to vote through an investment dealer or other intermediary, complete, and return such materials, by following the instructions provided to you by the investment dealer or other intermediary.

-Q What if I am an employee of the Corporation and hold shares which were purchased through the Employee Share Purchase Plan?
+Q What if I am an employee of the Corporation and hold Common Shares which were purchased through the Employee Share Purchase Plan?

-A If you are an employee of the Corporation and have purchased shares through the Employee Share Purchase Plan you are treated in the same manner as beneficial shareholders.
+A If you are an employee of the Corporation and have purchased Common Shares through the Employee Share Purchase Plan you are treated in the same manner as Beneficial Shareholders.
 You are entitled to attend the Meeting and cast your vote in person, provided you have submitted a properly executed proxy, inserting your name in the blank space provided and returning it according to the instructions on the form.
-When you arrive at the meeting, advise the registration staff that you are a proxy appointee.
+When you arrive at the Meeting, advise the registration staff that you are a proxy appointee.

-Q Who votes my shares?
+Q Who votes my Common Shares?

-A Each of the Management Designees named in the proxy to represent shareholders at the Meeting is a director and/or officer of the Corporation.
-You can appoint someone else to represent you at the Meeting; however, you must appoint that person by proxy by inserting his or her name in the appropriate space on the proxy form, or completing another acceptable paper proxy.
-The person you appoint does not need to be a shareholder but must attend the Meeting in person in order for your vote to be cast.
+A Each of the Management Designees named in the proxy to represent Shareholders at the Meeting is a director and/or officer of the Corporation.
+You can appoint someone else to represent you at the Meeting; however, you must appoint that person by proxy by inserting his or her name in the appropriate space on the Instrument of Proxy, or complete another acceptable paper proxy.
+The person you appoint does not need to be a Shareholder but must attend the Meeting in person in order for your vote to be cast.

-Q How will my shares be voted if I return a proxy?
+Q How will my Common Shares be voted if I return a proxy?

-A By completing and returning a proxy, you are authorizing the person named in the proxy to attend the Meeting and vote your shares on each item of business you are entitled to vote on, according to your instructions.
+A By completing and returning a proxy, you are authorizing the person named in the proxy to attend the Meeting and vote your Common Shares on each item of business you are entitled to vote on, according to your instructions.
 If there are no instructions with respect to your proxy, your Common Shares will be voted in favour of:

-- fixing the number of directors to be elected at the Meeting at six (6) members; - electing as a director each person nominated by the Corporation for the ensuing year; - appointing PricewaterhouseCoopers LLP as auditors for the ensuing year and authorizing the directors to fix their remuneration;
+- · electing as a director each person nominated by the Corporation for the ensuing year; - appointing PricewaterhouseCoopers LLP as auditors for the ensuing year and authorizing the directors to fix their remuneration; - approve the ordinary resolution to approve all unallocated stock options issuable under the Corporation's Stock Option Plan; and - approve the ordinary resolution to approve all unallocated restricted shares issuable under the Corporation's Restricted Share Plan.